joshnuss/1000experiments.dev/posts/16-code-editor-events.md

   />
 ```

-The event contains the `step` data, the event handler can use that to scroll or change the accompanying content.
+The event contains the `step` data, which the event handler can use to scroll or change the accompanying content.

 Here's the code: